Home Jobs 12 Years Ago, Steve Jobs Taught an Astonishingly Effective Leadership Lesson in 5 Short Parts

 ‘You do not recognize.’

-Gorilla Glass As Williams advised the tale at an occasion years ago at a Corning factory in Kentucky, this change with Jobs brought about a dialogue with Wendell Weeks, the CEO of Corning Inc. (The story is getting new attention now after Dave Mark at The Loop wrote about it lately.)
-Weeks stated Jobs had referred to like him at once with a three phrase message: “Your glass sucks.”
+Gorilla Glass As Williams advised the tale on an occasion years ago at a Corning factory in Kentucky, this change with Jobs brought about a dialogue with Wendell Weeks, the CEO of Corning Inc. (The story is getting new attention now after Dave Mark at The Loop wrote about it lately.)
+Weeks stated Jobs had referred to like him at once with a three-phase message: “Your glass sucks.”
 But, Weeks also found out that Corning had developed a unique type of glass era that changed into caught-in studies and improvement because it did not have a sensible use or a patron yet, but that would suit the invoice.

-But I suppose we can identify five key training from how Jobs was capable of throw up his hands just months earlier than the transport date and add a characteristic that changed into both something human beings did not know they desired yet, but also quite hard to create:
+But I suppose we can identify five key training from how Jobs was capable of throwing up his hands just months earlier than the transport date and add a characteristic that changed into both something human beings did not know they desired yet, but also quite hard to create:

 1. He set a clear objective.